archlinux/infrastructure/docs/fail2ban.md

 The nginx_limit_req jail is not enabled on any server.
 This jail bans IPs based repeated errors on nginx error log.
 Default blocking is 1 hour(s).
 Adding to a host:

 Add `fail2ban_jails` dict with `nginx_limit_req: true` to the host's `host_vars`.

+The `rsslimit` zone is whitelisted from being banned with `ignoreregex`, as we choose to not ban RSS abusers.